 - Justified on The Walking Dead after Carl is shot in a hunting accident and Hershel was the closest person with medical experience that was still alive in the middle of a Zombie Apocalypse.
 He even explains that there's no guarantee of success, but he'll do the best he can.

-- CSI: Crime Scene Investigation: In "Willows in the Wind", Doc Robbins (a pathologist) has to perform impromptu field surgery on Catherine; cauterising a gunshot wound with a curling iron.
+- In "Willows in the Wind", Doc Robbins (a pathologist) has to perform impromptu field surgery on Catherine, cauterising a gunshot wound with a curling iron.

-- He and David have also performed emergency resuscitation on a supposed cadaver that turned out not to be quite dead.
+- Doc Robbins and David have performed emergency resuscitation on a supposed cadaver that turned out not to be quite dead.